sparkfun/SparkFun_Pulsed_Radar_Breakout_A111/README.md

 Our breakout board for the A111 includes a 1.8V regulator, voltage-level translation between 1.8V and either 3.3V or 5V, and, of course, it breaks out all pins of the pulsed radar sensor to both 0.1-inch and Raspberry Pi-friendly headers.

 The breakout board is primarily **designed to interface directly with a Raspberry Pi** – Acconeer’s SDK currently only supports ARMv7’s (e.g. a Pi) and ARM Cortex-M4’s.
-Check out our <a href="https://learn.sparkfun.com/tutorials/using-the-a111-pulsed-radar-sensor-with-a-raspberry-pi">Using the A111 Pulsed Radar Breakout tutorial</a>, which explains how to use the sensor with a Raspberry Pi.
+Check out our <a href="https://learn.sparkfun.com/tutorials/getting-started-with-the-a111-pulsed-radar-sensor">Getting Started with the A111 Pulsed Radar Sensor tutorial</a>, which explains how to use the sensor with a Raspberry Pi.

 SparkFun labored with love to create this code.
 Feel like supporting open source hardware?
 Buy a [breakout board]() from SparkFun!